 Do Stay Active

 After a heart attack, you might worry that being physically active will bring about another attack.
 But exercise is an important part of recovery, and it’s key to leading a heart healthy lifestyle — which is more important now than ever before.
-Talk to your doctor about what level of activity is right for your situation.
+Talk to your doctor about what level of activity is right for your situation and if cardiac rehabilitation might be of use.

 Do Tell Your Doctor If You’re Having Chest Pain

 Unfortunately, having a heart attack puts you at risk for having another one.
-While slight chest discomfort that goes away quickly is somewhat normal, you’ll want to talk to your doctor if you’re having any pain or pressure.
+While slight chest discomfort that goes away quickly can be normal, you’ll want to talk to your doctor if you’re having any sustained pain or pressure especially if it reminds you of your previous heart attack symptoms.

 Do Expect Changes